huggingface/blog/fastai.md

  👉 In this post, we will introduce the integration between fastai and the Hub.
 Additionally, you can open this tutorial as a [Colab notebook](https://colab.research.google.com/github/huggingface/blog/blob/main/notebooks/64_fastai_hub.ipynb).

-We want to thank the fast.ai community, notably Jeremy Howard, for their feedback 🤗.
+We want to thank the fast.ai community, notably [Jeremy Howard](https://twitter.com/jeremyphoward), [Wayde Gilliam](https://twitter.com/waydegilliam), and [Zach Mueller](https://twitter.com/TheZachMueller) for their feedback 🤗.
 This blog is heavily inspired by the [Hugging Face Hub section](https://docs.fast.ai/huggingface.html) in the fastai docs.

 ## Why share to the Hub?